kkauder/eic.github.io/_about/contact.md

 ---
 {% include layouts/title.md %}

 This site is work in progress.
+Contributions and suggestions from the EICUG members will be appreciated.

-For questions regarding contribution to this site and its functionality please contact
+For questions regarding contributions to this site and its functionality please contact
 <a href="mailto:eicug-computing-infrastructure-support@eicug.org">
 eicug-computing-infrastructure-support@eicug.org</a>